bamerman/tech-writing-workshop/file_howto.md

 2. Click the **Add file** button and choose one of the following:
     - Create new file
     - Upload files
->**Warning:** An ***Add file*** button will NOT appear if you created a repository without a *README* or *.gitignore* file.
-If this is the case, continue to the sections below.
+>**WARNING:** An ***Add file*** button will NOT appear if you created a repository without a *README* or *.gitignore* file.
+If this is the case, start with the next sections.
 ## Create new file
 1. Click **Create new file** if you don't have at least one existing file to upload to your GitHub repository.
-2. Name your new file, and get right to work!
+2. Name your new file, and get to work!
 ## Upload files
 1. Click **Upload files** if you have one or more existing files to upload to your GitHub repository.
 2. You can upload files in one of two ways:
     - **Drag files** from your computer desktop to the GitHub page.
     - **Choose your files** from your computer documents.
 ## Recommended
-Now that you know how to add files to your GitHub repository, continue learning with the following guides:
+Now that you added a file to your GitHub repository, continue learning with the following guides: